LEARNAcademy/syllabus/rails/rails-api.md

 end
 ```

-Now we need to test that this controller endpoint is behaving correctly.
-Since we are creating an API, we need a different way to visualize the data output.
+Now we need to test that the index endpoint is behaving correctly.
+Since we are creating an API, we need some way to visualize the data output.
 This is where Postman comes into play.

 ![Postman Request](./assets/postman-interface-layout.png)